-A4.
+- A4.
 Use Unifying Elements.
-Integrate unifying elements and/or develop new features that help unify and connect individual buildings and different areas.
+Integrate unifying elements and/or develop new features that help unify and connect individual buildings and different areas. - A5.

-A5.
 Enhance, Embellish, and Identify Areas.
 Enhance an area by reflecting the local character within the right-of-way.
 Embellish an area by integrating elements in new development that build on the area's character.
-Identify an area's special features or qualities by integrating them into new development.

-Findings A3, A4 and A5: The proposed building occupies roughly a quarter of one of Portland's typical 200'x200' blocks and is not part of a superblock.
-The proposal does not add any irregularities or interruptions to the traditional 200-foot block pattern.
-The proposal includes many elements that define the NW13th Avenue Historic District including a tri-partite design, extensive use of brick, and, most notably, a large loading dock-like feature.
+Identify an area's special features or qualities by integrating them into new development. - Findings A3, A4 and A5: The proposed building occupies roughly a quarter of one of Portland's typical 200'x200' blocks.
+The proposal does not add any irregularities or interruptions to the pattern.
+The proposal includes many elements that define the NW13th Avenue Historic District including a tri-partite design; extensive use of brick and most notably, a large loading dock like feature.
 These features work together to unify the building with the contributing resources within the historic district and ensure that the historic district retains its identifiable character.
-This is particularly true of the loading dock element within the right-of-way which is a gesture to one of the district's most unique and compelling features.
-Therefore these guidelines are met.
+This is particularly true of the loading dock element within the right-of-way which is a gesture to one of the District's most unique and compelling features.
+Therefore these quidelines are met. - A6.

-A6.
 Reuse/Rehabilitate/Restore Buildings.
-Where practical, reuse, rehabilitate, and restore buildings and/or building elements.
+Where practical, reuse, rehabilitate, and restore buildings and/or building elements. - A7.

-A7.
 Establish and Maintain a Sense of Urban Enclosure.
-Define public rights-of-way by creating and maintaining a sense of urban enclosure.
+Define public rights-of-way by creating and maintaining a sense of urban enclosure. - A8.

-A8.
 Contribute to a Vibrant Streetscape.
 Integrate building setbacks with adjacent sidewalks to increase the space for potential public use.
 Develop visual and physical connections into buildings' active interior spaces from adjacent sidewalks.
-Use architectural elements such as atriums, grand entries and large ground-level windows to reveal important interior spaces and activities.
+Use architectural elements such as atriums, grand entries and large ground-level windows to reveal important interior spaces and activities. - A9.

-A9.
 Strengthen Gateways.
-Develop and/or strengthen gateway locations.

-Findings A6, A7, A8 AND A9: The proposed new construction does not include the reuse or rehabilitation of an existing building or building elements.
-That said, the building design includes many of the historic district's character-defining features assembled sensitively so as not to adversely affect the 13th Avenue Historic District.
+Develop and/or strengthen gateway locations. - Findings A6, A7, A8 and A9: The proposed new construction does not include the reuse or rehabilitation of an existing building or building elements.
+That said, the building design includes many of the district character-defining features assembled sensitively so as not to adversely affect the 13th Avenue Historic District.
 The new building will activate a space currently occupied by a parking lot which is not in character with the historic district.
 It will establish a continuous street wall missing in this area and creating a more vibrant and active frontage along NW13th Avenue.
-Establishing this missing street wall element at the project site will continue the sense of urban enclosure along NW 13th Avenue.
 The site is not described as a gateway location in official documentation, but its location is at the meeting point of NW Glisan, a transit street, and NW 13th which is the spine of a vibrant historic district.